 - Ground water well installations on the Amcast property

 The remedial investigation report will be the basis for another document called a "feasibility study.”
 This study will examine several possible cleanup options as well as recommend one that appears to be the most appropriate.
-A proposed plan to clean up the Amcast property and surrounding private properties is expected to be available for public comment in early 2014.
+A proposed plan to clean up the Amcast property and surrounding private properties is expected to be available for public comment in 2014.
 A final cleanup decision will follow.
 All of these actions depend on the availability of federal funds.

 - Community Involvement Plan (PDF)(46pp, 3.75MB) April 2012

 - Quality Assurance Project Plan (PDF) (334pp, 39MB) September 2011

 - Health and Safety Plan (PDF) (169pp, 3.5MB) March 2010